ropensci/roweb3/content/blog/2024-04-18-fostering-equity-and-leadership/index.en.md

 **Technical Skill:** Proficiency in necessary technical areas.
 The program is not for beginner or expert R developers.
 **Motivation:** Enthusiasm for joining and contributing to the rOpenSci community and willingness to dedicate adequate time to the program, considering existing professional obligations.

-> The rubric is designed to be flexible and adaptable to the specific needs of the program.
+[^1]: The rubric is designed to be flexible and adaptable to the specific needs of the program.
 We may adjust the scoring options based on the agreement analysis to enhance clarity and agreement.
-{.blockquote .text-right}

 Given that we collect two scores for each application, to minimize bias inherent to individual reviewers, we perform an agreement analysis based on the scores we receive.
-This analysis involves calculating [Cohen's Kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa), a score that assesses the level of agreement beyond chance.
+This analysis involves calculating [Cohen's Kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa), a score that assesses the level of agreement beyond chance[^2].
 Based on this score, we may adjust the scoring options of the rubric to enhance clarity and agreement.
 For instance, if a specific category consistently shows low agreement with a 1-5 scale, we might simplify the scale to 1-3.
 This iterative process continues until we achieve satisfactory agreement levels or determine that further revisions to the evaluations are necessary.

-> Cohen's Kappa is a tool used to measure how much two raters agree on categorizing items.
+[^2]: Cohen's Kappa is a tool used to measure how much two raters agree on categorizing items.
 Unlike simply looking at how often they agree, Kappa also considers the chance that they might agree just by guessing.
 Initially, we found the agreement rate to be 0.48.
 However, after making adjustments to how we score, the agreement rate improved to 0.53.
 This suggests that the raters are more in sync than before.
 Kappa values can range from 0, meaning there's no real agreement other than what might happen by random chance, to 1, indicating perfect agreement.
 In our case, a Kappa of 0.53 shows that our raters agree to a satisfactory extent.
-{.blockquote .text-right}

 ## General results of the 2024 Champions applications